Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 .. figure:: th-flux-comparison.png
    :name: fig:th-flux-comparison

-   Diagram showing the comparison of coilset psi calculated by bluemira vs calculated using toroidal harmonic equations.
+   Diagram showing a comparison of coilset psi calculated in bluemira and the approximation of coilset psi found using toroidal harmonic functions.

 Coil position optimisation and constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^